cert-ee/cuckoo3/docs/src/configuring/cuckoo.md

 Here we will point out the main ones that might require your attention.

 - `machineries` -  this is a list of all machinery modules that Cuckoo will be using.
-By default this should be `qemu`
+By default, this should be `qemu`

-- `resultserver` - resultserver must be in the same network as analyses machines for them to communicate.
-In the case of our VMs we created that are in subnet `192.168.30.1/24`, the configuration would look like this:
+- `resultserver` - resultserver must be in the same network as the analysis machines for them to communicate.
+In the case of our virtual machines we created that are in subnet `192.168.30.1/24`, the configuration would look like this:

 - `tcpdump` - make sure this is enabled and pointing to `tcpdump` binary.